These littleneck clams are so quick, easy, and delicious. They cook in under 10 minutes! The broth is made without citrus and is non-alcoholic.

 Remove clams from the pot with a slotted spoon and place into a big bowl.
 Meanwhile turn the heat up a little bit to get a strong simmer going.
 Simmer the broth an extra 4 minutes or so, until it's reduced enough to your liking.
 Pour the reduced broth over the clams.

 Top with fresh herbs and vinegar, which will give it the acidity you miss from wine or citrus.
 DO NOT ADD SALT - the clams should be salty enough as is.
+You can always add more later.
 Serve immediately.
 Bread is a really great idea here (unless doing a paleo or whole30 option) to sop up all that butter broth!